 First Time Students

-- Request an official high school transcript from your guidance counselor and include it with your application.
+- Request an official high school transcript from your guidance counselor, and have your counselor upload it to the Common Application.

-- Arrange for a recommendation from your guidance counselor or one of your teachers to be forwarded to the Admissions Office.
+- Arrange for a recommendation from your guidance counselor or one of your teachers to be uploaded to the Common Application.

-- Submitting SAT (Scholastic Aptitude Test) or the ACT (American College Test) scores is optional.
-To be considered for academic scholarship scores are required.
+- Submitting SAT (Scholastic Aptitude Test) or ACT (American College Test) scores is optional.
+Test scores, when submitted, are used for academic scholarship consideration.

-- Students who have additional information which they regard as relevant and which they would like to present to the Admissions Committee, may do so by directing a letter to the Admissions Committee.
+- Students who have additional information which they regard as relevant and which they would like to present to the Admissions Committee, may do so by directing a letter to the Admissions Office.

-- An applicant who is accepted for admission should finalize enrollment by submitting to the Admissions Office the Registration/Housing Agreement (enclosed with the letter of acceptance), together with the reservation deposit.
-This applies to commuting as well as boarding students.
+- An applicant who is accepted for admission should finalize enrollment by submitting to the Admissions Office the Enrollment Reservation Agreement (enclosed with the letter of acceptance), together with the reservation deposit.
+This applies to commuting as well as residential students.
 Students accepted after May 1 should finalize their enrollment within 30 days of notification of acceptance.

 Cazenovia College welcomes applications from students who wish to transfer from another college.
 In order for a student who has attended another college to be considered for admission, the applicant must: